HafizhBaihaqi/Portfolio/README.md

 # Portfolio
 This is my repository specifically for my personal project.
-I am mainly using Python to do preprocessing, EDA and machine learning.
+I am mainly using Python and Jupyter Notebook.

 1. Analysis & Prediction - Heart Disease